 Loving Hands A charity knitting, crocheting and sewing group based in the UK which has over 160 members who work away helping lots of different charities (Feed the Children, Save, the Children, UK Maternities, Boobs for Breastfeeding, Blythswood care, Burundi Bears, Baby Pack Project, British and International Sailor's Society and Blankets for Animal Shelters at the moment).

-Sends premature baby outfits and blankets to special care baby units around the UK and to parents who need support.
+Bonnie Babies sends premature baby outfits and blankets to special care baby units around the UK and to parents who need support.

-The Retired and Senior Volunteer Programme Part of Community Service Volunteers this organisation harnesses the skills of the over-50's.
+The Retired and Senior Volunteer Programme Part of Community Service Volunteers, this organisation harnesses the skills of the over-50's.
 Their knitting projects include coats and bonnets for premature babies, teddies and blankets for the elderly.

-Supports families who have lost a baby to still birth or miscarriage and need clothes and blankets for the tiny babies.
+Cuddles supports families who have lost a baby to still birth or miscarriage and need clothes and blankets for the tiny babies.
 There are patterns and information on the website and a running totals of the items donated each month.

-Ask you to send patterns, knit for your local hospital or help Leighton Hospital, Crewe Cheshire, UK.
+Ray of Hope ask you to send patterns, knit for your local hospital or help Leighton Hospital, Crewe Cheshire, UK.
 They have patterns, news about charity knitting and message boards for knitters.

-Project Linus aims to provide a sense of security and comfort to sick and traumatised babies, children and teenagers through the provision of new home made patchwork quilts and knitted / crocheted blankets.
+Project Linus UK Named after the Snoopy character who famously went nowhere without his blanket, Project Linus aims to provide a sense of security and comfort to sick and traumatised babies, children and teenagers through the provision of new home made patchwork quilts and knitted / crocheted blankets.

 Many civic and church organisations will also have their own links with groups that accept knitted items to send to local hospitals or overseas.
 You could also try contacting your nearest volunteer bureau to see if they have any requirements.
 The Knitting Guild Association has a big list of charities who accept knitted items, mostly US and Canada.